 One of my concerns is that very few if any of us have seen this in person and we’re critiquing it via a JPG.
 Don’t you think that does a disservice to the work?

 You are right, few have actually seen the piece.
 This video offers an interesting perspective because you can asses the scale: http://www.youtube.com/watch?feature=player_embedded&v=fUn8DW9aeBg

 Here’s the wikipedia page of the artist Paul Emsley: http://en.wikipedia.org/wiki/Paul_Emsley

-From his own artists statement on the wiki page, he says ‘…I try to transform the existence of the object from the ordinary to something more profound.’
+From the artists statement on the wiki page, it says ‘…I try to transform the existence of the object from the ordinary to something more profound.’

 In that regard I think he’s fallen short of his ambitions.
 Everything in this work sits on the surface, it is a portrait of the Duchess apx 300% larger.
 Spartanly adorned, with a color/finish that I cannot comment on.
 Perhaps we’re missing a subtle detail but from the youtube clip of Chris Lloyd reviewing it, the distinct difference between this work and strictly copying a photo were the 2 sessions the artist spent with the Duchess.
 If that is the best that one of England’s own (and the Queens) art historians and surveyors can come up, it’s fair to say that wysiwyg.
 That said you can even see the artist working from the photo in the youtube clip.